Education

 In October 2025, The Philosophers’ Yard discussed what education is - and what it could be.

-Is teaching philosophy in schools essential, or unnecessary?
-In this playful, thought-provoking session led by Grace Lockrobin, Co-Director of ‘Thoughtful’, we tested arguments for and against philosophy in education through live debates: Knowledge vs skills (a grudge match); Philosophy in a poly-crisis; and AI: friend or foe for philosophical thinking?
+In a playful, thought-provoking session led by Grace Lockrobin, Co-Director of ‘Thoughtful’, we tested arguments for and against philosophy in education through live debates: Knowledge vs skills (a grudge match); Philosophy in a poly-crisis; and AI: friend or foe for philosophical thinking?